 We position you as the expert on our landing pages, which makes people trust you more.
 If people don’t trust you, then kiss any chance of them ever coming into your office, much less your seminar, goodbye.
 That’s why we always tell advisors that if you have made any media appearances on major networks (or local networks), or licenses and accreditations that you have, then let us use that to position you as the authority, because it’s going to go a long way in making people trust you enough to sign up for an event.

 Timeliness of Messaging

 People are spending their time on social media.
 Specifically, Baby Boomers are spending much of their time online on Facebook.
-In fact, Facebook is the most used platform for people aged 55 and older.
+In fact, Facebook one of the most used platforms for people aged 55 and older.
 So we are hitting them with messaging on timely subject matter for them because many are either already retired or approaching retirement, so when they scroll through their newsfeed we are inserting an ad right next to the pictures of their grandchildren and the pages they follow.

 Whether it’s social security and positioning it as only a small piece of the larger income planning conversation or discussing the impact of the 2018 tax law changes and how it will affect retirement planning forever, the message is designed to have the maximum effect by utilizing recent events.

 One of the other principles that Robert Cialdini brings up in Influence is the Scarcity effect.
 People want more of things that they can have less of.
 Most recently, the show Brooklyn Nine-Nine was going to be cancelled by ABC.
 The outcry from the internet and fans of the show compelled NBC to pick it up for season 6.